Alentejo Praias between Comporta and Cabo Sardao

 The wintry beaches in the Alentejo impress us.
 Each of them is different.
 Therefore, everyone will find the right beach on this short stretch of coast.

-Check out Petar's video too.
-There he summarized the most beautiful moments of our enjoyment journey along the Rota do Peixe:
+Also check out Petar's video.
+There he has the most beautiful moments of our pleasure trip along the Rota do Peixe summarized:

+Book yours here Arrival by plane, bus or train*.
 The nearest airport is Lisbon.
-From there you can also rent a car.
+You can also rent a car from there.

 Hotels and accommodations near the coast of the Alentejo * You can also book through our partner booking.com.
 We are in there Hotel Vila Park in Santo André * and in a holiday apartment in Monte do Zambujeiro * spent the night.

-Find Travel Guide for the Alentejo * here
+Find Travel Guide for the Alentejo * right here